X

 There are more than 350 million registered domain names out there today, according to the 2023 Domain Name Industry Brief Report.
 With new domain names registered at a rate of around 1 million each month, that total is expected to rise to over 550 million by 2026.
 As we’ll explore, the right choice of website address can have a huge impact.

-The most recognised “generic” extensions (gTLDs) include “.com”, “.org”, and “.net”.
+The most recognised extensions (gTLDs) include “.com”, “.org”, and “.net”.
 There’s also the major country code extensions, such as “.fr” or “.jp”.
-In recent years, there’s been an explosion of new, weird, and wonderful choices, such as “.fun”, “.club”, “.london” or “.fit”.
-It can be a good strategy to choose a clever matching combination.
+In recent years, there’s been an explosion of new, weird and wonderful choices, like “.fun”, “.club”, “.london” or “.fit”.
+It’s a good strategy to choose a clever matching combo.

 Keep it short and sweet